ParallelMaths/parallel/pages/7-14-codes-physics.md

 ---

-By looking at the letters in CODE and the symbols that represent them, you should have noticed that the rule is “the letter in row __x__ and column __y__ is represented with a symbol which has __x__ branches on the left and __y__ branches on the right”.
+By looking at the letters in CODES and the symbols that represent them, you should have noticed that the rule is “the letter in row __x__ and column __y__ is represented with a symbol which has __x__ branches on the left and __y__ branches on the right”.
 So the answer is Rey.